rationalis-petra/hydra/README.md

 # Hydra
-A small interpreted language with a lisp-like syntax The goal of hydra is to make a sort of 'omni-language': support for multiple paradigms, in typing (static/dynamic), memory management (manual/gc) and style (functional/object-oriented).
+A small interpreted language with a lisp-like syntax The goal of hydra is to make a language which is highly customizable, and so it provides many metaprogramming facilities.
-A very basic [wiki](https://github.com/rationalis-petra/hydra/wiki) is available, but everything is currently in a very early stage.
+A [wiki](https://github.com/rationalis-petra/hydra/wiki) is available, but everything is currently quite small.

 If you are looking at the source-code, the [readme-source](README_SOURCE.md) should help, being as there are relatively few comments.